freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-recursion-by-solving-the-tower-of-hanoi-puzzle/64de79de2fac6b1536ebcfdd.md

 # --description--

-If you are celebrating for getting to iterative solution of the Tower of Hanoi, I suggest you to change the number of disks into `4` and look at the output.
+The iterative solution of Tower of Hanoi might appears complete, but change the number of disks into `4` and look at the output.

 # --hints--